praxis/praxis/reference/api-definition.md

 # Global Information

-It is possible to provide some global API information in the `ApiDefinition.define` block with the `info` method.
+It is possible to provide global API information in the `ApiDefinition.define` block with the `info` method.
 You may define this metadata for all versions of your API, or only for a specific version.
 All definitions at the global level (i.e. those that do not specify a version) will be inherited by all versions.
-Any directive defined within a version will overwrite anything inherited, with the exceptions of `base_path` and `base_params`, which will always be enforced when defined globally.
+Any directive defined within a version will overwrite anything inherited (except `base_path` and `base_params` which a version cannot override if they have been set at the default level).

+There are two attributes that are _only_ allowed at global level:

+* `endpoint` can define your fully qualified API's endpoint.
+It's used purely for documentation purposes and will not be used in any routing or route-generation.
+* `version_with` will define what versioning "scheme" your application will use.
+By default it's set to `[:header, :params]`, meaning Praxis will look for either an  `X-Api-Version` request header *or* an `api_version` query parameter to determine the version of your API to use for processing the request.
+It is also possible to use a path-based versioning scheme by using `version_with :path`.
+See section below for details.

-The following directives are supported:
+The rest of the directives are supported in both the global or version level:

- * `name`
- * `title`
- * `description`
+ * `name`: A short name for your API
+ * `title`: A title or tagline.
+ * `description`: A longer description about the API.
  * `base_path`: Root path prepended to *all* routes.
  * `base_params`: Default parameters applied to all actions.
 Used to define any params specified in `base_path`.
  * `consumes`: List of [handlers](../handlers) the API accepts from clients (defaults to `'json', 'x-www-form-urlencoded'`).
  * `produces`: List of [handlers](../handlers) the API may use to generate responses (defaults to `'json'`).

-In addition to the above which may be specified globally or on a version, there is a `version_with` directive that is only applicable on the global version to define what versioning "scheme" your application will use.
-By default it's set to `[:header, :params]`, meaning Praxis will look for either an  `X-Api-Version` request header *or* an `api_version` query parameter to determine the version of your API to use for processing the request.
-It is also possible to use a path-based versioning scheme by using `version_with :path`.
-See section below for details.

-There is also an  `endpoint` directive to define your API's endpoint.
-It's used purely for documentation purposes and will not be used in any routing or route-generation.

 Below is a basic ApiDefinition that defines global info, as well info for a specific version: